duncantl/Rllvm/README.md

 We use the [Rffi](https://github.com/omegahat/Rffi) package to do this.
 We might shift to the [rdyncall](http://r-forge.r-project.org/R/?group_id=2086) package.

+So this package now requires the [Rffi](https://github.com/omegahat/Rffi) package.
+This comes with its own version of libffi, but will find a more up-to-date version if it is installed (see pkg-config).

 These packages are not yet on CRAN.

 Related packages are [Rffi](https://github.com/omegahat/Rffi), Rllvm (this one),